 Blank checks are risky.
 In the wrong hands, a blank check could be used to quickly drain money from your bank account.
 And even if the stolen check isn't used, the check has on it your bank account and routing numbers, a target for electronic withdrawals from your account.
 To pile on, that blank check will also likely have your home address on it (and some people have added their Social Security numbers, too, another no-no).

 The better option: Only carry with you the check or checks you think you might need immediately, and leave the checkbook at home.

-If you're thinking, "Who carries their passport book in their wallet?" there are passport wallets with slots for cash, credit cards and more.
+If you're thinking, "Who carries their passport in their wallet?" there are passport wallets with slots for cash, credit cards and more.

 When traveling in the U.S., have with you only your driver's license or other personal ID.
 Leave your passport book and wallet-size passport card in a secure place such as a fire-proof home safe.
 When traveling abroad, experts advise, carry a photocopy of your passport and leave the original in a hotel safe.

-Multiple Credit Cards
+Don't Carry Multiple Credit Cards in Your Wallet